-Day 2 - Three World Heritage Sites: City of Bath, Stonehenge and Jurassic Coast.
-In the morning we visit the Roman Baths, then drive to Stonehenge, also a World Heritage site, a prehistoric ring of standing stones set within earthworks.
+Day 2 - Stonehenge World Heritage Site and Jurassic Coast World Heritage Site.
+In the morning we drive to Stonehenge World Heritage site, a prehistoric ring of standing stones set within earthworks.
 The stones used are a mixture of bluestones from the Presili mountains in Wales, Ordovician dolerite, rhyolite and volcanic and calcaerous ash.
 We then drive on to Old Harry Rocks, chalk stacks marking the eastern boundary of the Jurassic Coast World Heritage Site.
 The night is spent in nearby Swanage.
 As an optional extra in the evening, it is possible to climb down 70m of steps to Durlston Bay, a site of special scientific interest whose Cretaceous rocks have yielded crocodile, turtle, dinosaur, insect and mammal fossils.

 Day 4 - Lyme Regis and Charmouth, Jurassic Coast World Heritage Site, Dorset.
 We spend the whole day here in Lyme Regis and Charmouth, 'the heart' of the World Heritage Site.
-In Lyme Regis we can visit both the Dinosaur Land Fossil Museum, to see many excellent fossil examples and the Lyme Regis Museum to learn about Mary Anning, Lyme Regis's most famous daughter, described as 'the greatest fossilist who ever lived.'
+In Lyme Regis we visit Monmouth Beach where giant ammonites can be seen as can the ammonite graveyard.
+We also have free time in Lyme Regis allowing us to visit both the Dinosaur Land Fossil Museum, and the Lyme Regis Museum to learn about Mary Anning, Lyme Regis's most famous daughter, described as 'the greatest fossilist who ever lived.'
 There are also several fossil shops to visit.
-Additionally we can find our own fossils on Lyme's Monmouth Beach.
-At Charmouth we will have the whole afternoon (or morning depending on the tide) to collect fossils.
+At Charmouth we scour the beach searching for our own fossils.
 The rocks that make up the cliffs at Charmouth are rich in fossils of the animals that swam in the Jurassic seas.
 Most commonly ammonites and belemnites can be found here but with luck so can ichthyosaur bones.
 The remains that have been found here represent one of the riches slices of life in Jurassic times anywhere in the world.
 We will spend a second night here in Lyme Regis.

 Day 5 - The Red Coast, Jurassic Coast World Heritage Site, and the English Riveira Geopark, Devon.
 Our first stop is the town of Sidmouth which sits on Otter Sandstone which is one of the richest sources of Triassic reptile fossils in Britain.
 We have a short stop here before having a longer stop at Ladram Bay which is also made of Otter Sandstone forming impressive sea stacks.
 We then move on to Dawlish, where Permain aged New red Sandstone rocks can be seen.
 Our next stop is Kents Caverns in the English Riveira Geopark.
 These caves started forming 2.5 million years ago in marine Devonian limestone.
 The earliest inhabitants of the caves were cave bears which used them to hibernate and give birth.
 The remains of 300 different bears have been found in the caves.
 Later the caves became a hyena den and were full of the bones of the animals they ate including woolly rhinoceros, mammoths and horses.
 The caves were also home to Neanderthals; the oldest known modern human fossil in North West Europe was found in the caves.
 We will also visit the nearby Hope's Nose headland.
 This headland gives us a great place in which to examine the marine Devonian rocks and the fossils they contain.
 The site is also famous for its occurrences of gold, which have now all been collected and reside in London's Natural History Museum.
 The night is spent in Torquay.

 Day 8 - Exmoor National Park and Cheddar Gorge and Caves.
 We start the day driving through Exmoor National Park, our first stop is the Valley of the Rocks near Lynton.
 This is a dry valley on the Exmoor Heritage Coast.
 We then drive inland to the highest road point in the National Park where we can have a short walk.
 On the summit of the moor there are fine views and it is possible to see all the way to Wales.
 We then drive on through the Brendon Hills to reach Kilve in the Quantock Hills Area of Outstanding Natural Beauty.
 A place with many folds, faults and fossils that was important in the history of geology as the location at which the mechanism of normal faults was first understood.
 We then drive by Glastonbury Tor this is a conical hill of Blue Lias and clay capped by harder sandstone and is a place of Arthurian legend.
 Our final stop of the tour is the village of Cheddar, where the famous cheese originates.
 At Cheddar we visit the famous Gough's Cave where Britain's oldest complete human skeleton, 9000 years old was discovered.
 We also take a tour of the famous gorge.
-We then drive through the Mendip Hills Area of Outstanding Natural Beauty to arrive back in the City of Bath with a night in the same hotel
+We then drive through the Mendip Hills Area of Outstanding Natural Beauty to arrive in the City of Bath World Heritage Site where we spend our last night.

-Transport including flights to and from the City of Bath, evening meals and lunches.
+Transport including flights to and from London and Bath, evening meals and lunches.